Shanghai Cooperation Organisation: Cooperation on security

-The SCO is primarily centered on security-related concerns, often describing the main threats it confronts as being terrorism, separatism and extremism.
+As of 2023, the SCO is primarily centred on security-related concerns, describing the main threats it confronts as being terrorism, separatism and extremism.
+It has addressed regional human trafficking and weapons trafficking and created terrorist blacklists.

 At SCO summit, held in Tashkent, Uzbekistan, on 16–17 June 2004, the Regional Anti-Terrorist Structure (RATS) was established.
 On 21 April 2006, the SCO announced plans to fight cross-border drug crimes under the counter-terrorism rubric.

 In October 2007, the SCO signed an agreement with the Collective Security Treaty Organization (CSTO), in the Tajik capital of Dushanbe, to broaden cooperation on issues such as security, crime, and drug trafficking.

-The organisation is also redefining cyberwarfare, saying that the dissemination of information "harmful to the spiritual, moral and cultural spheres of other states" should be considered a "security threat".
+As of 2010, the organisation was opposing cyberwarfare, saying that the dissemination of information "harmful to the spiritual, moral and cultural spheres of other states" should be considered a "security threat".
 An accord adopted in 2009 defined "information war", in part, as an effort by a state to undermine another's "political, economic, and social systems".
 The Diplomat reported in 2017 that SCO has foiled 600 terror plots and extradited 500 terrorists through RATS.
 The 36th meeting of the Council of the RATS decided to hold a joint anti-terror exercise, Pabbi-Antiterror-2021, in Pakistan in 2021.

+At the summit in Astana, Kazakhstan, in July 2024, the SCO called for the creation of a fair, multipolar world order based on the key role of the United Nations, international law and the aspiration of sovereign states towards a mutually beneficial partnership.